chw708/chw708.github.io/DEPLOYMENT.md

 - Wait 10 minutes after first deployment
 - Check repository is public
 - Verify Pages source is set to "GitHub Actions"
+- Clear browser cache and try again

 **Build failing?**
 - Check the "Actions" tab in your GitHub repository
 - Look for error messages in the build logs
+- Ensure all dependencies are properly installed

 **404 on page refresh?**
 - This is normal for single-page apps on GitHub Pages